LABORA-INF-UFG/xapp-workshop/contents/class_2.md

 ------------------------------------------------------------------------ **EXERCISE 2** ------------------------------------------------------------------------

-Edit the xApp code to log the xApp config-file as an `INFO` message at the beginning of the `entrypoint` function, before the starting the `_loop` thread.
+Edit the xApp code to log the xApp config-file as an `INFO` message at the beginning of the `entrypoint` function, before starting the `_loop` thread.
 The config-file is accessible as the `_config_data` attribute (created by the `_BaseXapp` class).

 After editing the entrypoint, install the `xapp2logsdlrest` by running: